-Dealerships.
+Dealerships

-The 16,682 franchised automotive dealerships in the U.S. rely heavily on repair and maintenance for their business model, typically making 46 percent of their net profits from regular services and repairs such as oil changes, tire balancing, and parts replacements, supplied to their customers (NADA, 2020).
-These services and parts' sales make up only 12.4% of their revenue (NADA, 2020).
+The 16,682 franchised automotive dealerships in the United States rely heavily on repair and maintenance for their business model, typically making 46 percent of their net profits from regular services and repairs-such as oil changes, tire balancing, and parts replacements-supplied to their customers (NADA 2020).
+These services and parts sales make up only 12.4% of their revenue (NADA 2020).
 Thus, customer relations are key.
-In 2019, typical net profit from a new vehicle sale was 2.3 percent, or approximately \$828 from the average new car transaction price of \$36,000 (NADA, 2020).
+In 2019, typical net profit from a new vehicle sale was 2.3 percent, or approximately \$828 from the average new car transaction price of \$36,000 (NADA 2020).

 Vehicle electrification will challenge this business model.
-Electric vehicles need less service, such as oil changes, without internal combustion engines.
-Fewer parts mean less wear and tear and consequently less replacement.
+Without internal combustion engines, electric vehicles need less service: for instance, fewer oil changes.
+Fewer parts means less wear and tear and consequently fewer replacements.
 The Industrial Heartland case study estimated a decline in average automotive maintenance spending at \$300 per unit per year.
-Modeling this spending decrease resulted in the loss of roughly 400,000 repair and maintenance jobs in the U.S. by 2050 from 2019 levels.
+Modeling this spending decrease resulted in the loss of roughly 400,000 repair and maintenance jobs in the United States by 2050 from 2019 levels.

-Average weekly pay in dealerships in MI, IN, and OH ranged from \$1038-\$1151 in 2019.
-Overall, average weekly pay in the U.S. was at \$1138, compared to \$1148 nationally for dealerships (QCEW, 2019).
-The average dealership employed 68 workers, of whom 46 percent performed service, parts, or technician jobs (NADA, 2020).
-Auto dealerships employ 21 percent women, 10 percent Blacks or African-Americans, 3 percent Asians, and 19 percent Hispanics or Latinos (CPS, 2020).
+Average weekly pay in dealerships in Michigan, Indiana, and Ohio ranged from \$1,038 to \$1,151 in 2019.
+Overall, average weekly pay in the United States was at \$1,138, compared to \$1,148 nationally for dealerships (QCEW 2019).
+The average dealership employed 68 workers, of whom 46 percent performed service, parts, or technician jobs (NADA 2020).
+Auto dealerships employ 21 percent women, 10 percent Blacks or African Americans, 3 percent Asians, and 19 percent Hispanics or Latinos (CPS 2020).

-Repair and Maintenance.
+Repair and Maintenance

-Automotive repair and maintenance firms outside of dealerships are also significant employers with over 163,000 businesses employing 944,000 Americans.
-In Michigan, Indiana, and Ohio, these companies employ 29,070; 21,475; and 33,635.
-Average weekly wages for this sector were \$789 in OH, \$753 in IN, and \$782 in MI, roughly 32 percent below the national average (QCEW, 2019).
-The repair and maintenance workforce is 9 percent female, 7 percent Black or African-American, 3 percent Asian, and 27 percent Hispanic or Latino (CPS, 2020).
+Automotive repair and maintenance firms outside of dealerships are also significant employers, with over 163,000 businesses employing 944,000 Americans.
+In Michigan, Indiana, and Ohio, these companies employ 29,070, 21,475, and 33,635, respectively.
+Average weekly wages for this sector were \$789 in Ohio, \$753 in Indiana, and \$782 in Michigan, roughly 32 percent below the national average (QCEW 2019).
+The repair and maintenance workforce is 9 percent female, 7 percent Black or African American, 3 percent Asian, and 27 percent Hispanic or Latino (CPS 2020).

-Gas Stations.
+Gas Stations

-Today gas stations are largely merged with convenience stores with over 90 percent of their 941,000 employees working in these combined operations.
-Estimates of store revenues from gasoline sales vary from 70-80 percent with their net profit margin contribution below 40 percent, while food sales make up only 21 percent of revenue while generating 34 percent of profits (National Association of Convenience Stores, 2015 and Mainstinc.net).
-While profit margins from gasoline remain slim at 1.5-2 percent (NuWire Investment), without the volume of fuel sales and the resulting traffic, most of these convenience stores are not viable.
+Today, gas stations are largely merged with convenience stores, with over 90 percent of their 941,000 employees working in these combined operations.
+Estimates of store revenues from gasoline sales vary from 70 to 80 percent, with their net profit margin contribution below 40 percent, while food sales make up only 21 percent of revenue while generating 34 percent of profits (Simurda 2018).
+While profit margins from gasoline remain slim at 1.5-2 percent (NuWire Investor 2018), without the volume of fuel sales and the resulting traffic, most of these convenience stores are not viable.
 Thus, the question of where electric charging stations will be located, who will collect electricity revenues, and the length of charge times will become significant issues.
-At a recent meeting of the National Association of

-Convenience Stores, three different models of ownership were identified-direct fleet ownership such as Tesla maintains, lease arrangements with providers like EVgo, or outright third-party networks (NACS, 2020).
+At a recent meeting of the National Association of Convenience Stores, three different models of ownership were identified: direct fleet ownership, such as Tesla maintains; lease arrangements with providers like EVgo; or outright third-party networks (NACS 2020).

-Average weekly pay in gas stations is \$424 (QCEW, 2019), well below the average wage in the U.S. Gas stations employed 36,848 in OH, 23,953 in IN, and MI, 27,486 in 2019.
+Average weekly pay in gas stations is \$424 (QCEW 2019), well below the average wage in the United States.
+In 2019, gas stations employed 36,848 in Ohio, 23,953 in Indiana, and 27,486 in Michigan.
 As reported by the 2020 Current Population Survey, the workforce in gas stations and convenience stores was 52 percent female, 12 percent Black or African American, 15 percent Asian, and 14 percent Hispanic or Latino.